How to make a diet adapted to your goals

 Read this guide.

-We've summarized as much as possible all the information you need to be successful in dieting, and we've left only the essentials.
+We have summarized as much as possible all the information you need to be successful in creating a diet, and we have left only the essentials.

 Calories

-First of all, let's calculate how many calories we need for our diet.
+First of all, let's calculate how many calories we need in our diet.

-To do this, we'll use the Harris-Benedict equation, which is a simple formula to calculate the approximate amount of calories you need.
+To do this, we will use the Harris-Benedict equation, which is a simple formula to calculate the approximate number of calories you need.

 Enter the data below to find out how many calories you need for your diet.